-Plastic buckle quick release belts are okay, but they do fail and it's a pain in the arse when they do.
+Plastic-buckle quick release belts are okay, but they do fail and it's a pain when they do.
 Some versions slip, some pinch and some break and for a similar price you can get an Edelrid Turley belt.

 Easy-on-easy-off, with a comfortable non-intrusive, high quality hook buckle that doesn't require threading, the Edelrid Turley is a superbly designed, practically unbreakable, non-slip belt, whose 25mm width makes it a suitable replacement for most outdoor trousers (and many, like ME's Ibex, that have integrated belts).

 The Edelrid Turley belt is a simple idea executed perfectly, and is Scramble's top pick in the trekking belt category.

 * The value score is derived from two factors: